Asylniet/experiment-lib/README.md

 This will start all applications and run build for library in watch mode.
 That is slightly faster than building library on every change

-Also you can test hosted demo website on https://exparo-demo.assylniet.kz

 ---

 ## Library